Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 In other words, evaluating how far is ‘too far’ is important when finding an agreeable solution.

-To do that, you need to understand your boundaries and your counterpart’s.
-Then, you can find a middle ground between both.
+First, you need to understand your boundaries and your counterpart’s.
+Then, you can find a middle ground between the two.

-Keep reading to find out how to establish your negotiation red lines, conduct a risk-benefit analysis based on different negotiation scenarios, and reach an acceptable agreement for all that respects humanitarian principles.
+Keep reading to learn how to establish your negotiation red lines, conduct a risk-benefit analysis across different negotiation scenarios, and reach an acceptable agreement for all that respects humanitarian principles.

 “Negotiation: The subtle art of finding a compromise that makes everyone equally unhappy.”